lucianolabudia/legacy-nodejs-course/README.md

-# Curso de Node: De cero a experto
+# Node Course: From Zero to Expert

-impartido por **Fernando Herrera** en Udemy
+Taught by **Fernando Herrera** on Udemy

-Este repositorio contiene los materiales y ejercicios del curso de Node.js que he completado.
-El curso cubre conceptos fundamentales de Node.js, desarrollo de aplicaciones backend y otras tecnologías relacionadas.
+This repository contains the materials and exercises from the Node.js course that I have completed.
+The course covers fundamental concepts of Node.js, backend application development, and other related technologies.

-## Enlace al Curso
+## Course Link

-Puedes encontrar el curso [aquí](https://www.udemy.com/course/node-de-cero-a-experto/).
+You can find the course link [here](https://www.udemy.com/course/node-de-cero-a-experto/) to view its content.

-## Tecnologías Utilizadas
+## Technologies Used

 - ![Node.js](https://img.shields.io/badge/Node.js-green)
 - ![Express.js](https://img.shields.io/badge/Express.js-blue)